Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Three Different MIMO Setups

 \section{Three Different MIMO Setups}

-Next, we describe the three different setups that are considered in this paper, which are all illustrated in Fig.~\ref{fig:examples}.
+Next, we introduce the three different setups that are analyzed and compared in this paper, which are all illustrated in Fig.~\ref{fig:examples}.
 In the conventional mMIMO setup of Fig.~\ref{fig:mMIMOexample}, a single-antenna source transmits a signal that is received by a planar array with $N$ antennas, in the same form as in Fig.~\ref{fig:sphere3}.
-In the mMIMO relay setup shown in Fig.~\ref{fig:relayingexample}, the same planar array receives the signal from the source and retransmits it to a single-antenna destination.
-In the IRS-aided setup in Fig.~\ref{fig:IRSexample}, the planar array is replaced by an IRS with $N$ passive elements that jointly ``reflect'' the incoming signal in a controllable manner.
+In the half-duplex mMIMO relay setup shown in Fig.~\ref{fig:relayingexample}, the same planar array receives the signal from the source and retransmits it to a single-antenna destination.
+In the IRS-aided setup in Fig.~\ref{fig:IRSexample}, the planar array is replaced by an IRS with $N$ passive elements that operate as a full-duplex relay that ``reflects'' the incoming signal in a controllable manner.
 The signal comes from the source and is supposed to reach the destination.
 The IRS is intelligent in the sense that each of the $N$ reflecting elements can control the individual phase of its diffusely reflected signal.

 Line-of-sight (LoS) propagation is considered in all setups.
 Since the channels are deterministic and thus can be estimated arbitrarily well from pilot signals, perfect channel state information is assumed.
 Despite simple, the three setups in Fig.~\ref{fig:examples} are sufficient to develop the fundamental scaling laws and near-field behaviors (see Remark~\ref{remark:generality}) and compare the setups.